CharlieBravoCode/chatbot_frontend/README.md

 ## Next
 ChatView

 - safe the conversation locally and load when returning a chat
 - send up to the last 5 message also with each call
 - change API call to chatGPT 4?!
-- put the backend for auth in production on google run

 DONE